 The validation procedures described above also influence our determination of the appropriate fair value measurement classification.
-We utilize a threelevel valuation hierarchy for disclosure of fair value measurement.
+We utilize a three-level valuation hierarchy for disclosure of fair value measurement.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 A financial instrument's categorization within the hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-There were no transfers between hierarchy levels during fiscal years 2014 and 2013.
+There were no transfers between hierarchy levels during fiscal years December 31, 2015 and 2014.
 The three levels of hierarchy are defined as follows:

-- Level 1 Inputs -Quoted prices (unadjusted) for identical unrestricted assets and liabilities in active markets that are accessible at the measurement date. - Level 2 Inputs -Quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable.

-• Level 3 Inputs -Instruments with primarily unobservable market data that cannot be corroborated.
+- Level 1 Inputs -Quoted prices (unadjusted) for identical unrestricted assets and liabilities in active markets that are accessible at the measurement date. - Level 2 Inputs -Quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - · Level 3 Inputs -Instruments with primarily unobservable market data that cannot be corroborated.

-The following table provides a summary of our assets and liabilities that are measured at fair value on a recurring basis as of December 31, 2014 and 2013 (dollars in millions):
+The following table provides a summary of our assets and liabilities that are measured at fair value on a recurring basis as of December 31, 2015 and 2014 (in millions):

-Fair Value Hierarchy
+December 31, 2015 December 31, 2014

-I Level 1 Level 2 I Level 3
+Level 1 Level 2 Level 3 Level 1 Level 2 Level 3

-December 31, 2014

 Assets:

-Agency securities \$ \$ 55,482 \$ -
+Agency securities \$ \$ 51,331 \$ \$ \$ 55,482 \$

-Agency securities transferred to consolidated VIEs 1,266
+Agency securities transferred to consolidated VIEs 1,029 1,266

+Non-agency securities 113

-U.S. Treasury securities 2,427 - -
+U.S. Treasury securities 25 2,427

-Interest rate swaps 136
+Interest rate swaps 31 136

-Swaptions 75 -
+Swaptions 17 75

-REIT equity securities 68 -
+REIT equity securities 33 68

-TBA securities 197 -
+TBA securities 29 197

+U.S. Treasury futures 4

-Total \$ 2,495 \$ 57,156 \$
+Total \$ 62 \$ 52,550 \$ \$ 2,495 \$ 57,156 \$

 Liabilities:

-Debt of consolidated VIEs \$ \$ 761 \$
+Debt of consolidated VIEs \$ \$ 595 \$ \$ \$ 761 \$

-Obligation to return U.S. Treasury securities borrowed under reverse repurchase agreements 5,363 - -
+Obligation to return U.S. Treasury securities borrowed under reverse repurchase agreements 1,696 5,363

-Interest rate swaps 880
+Interest rate swaps 920 880

-U.S. Treasury futures 5 - -

-TBA securities 5
+TBA securities 15 5

-Total \$ 5,368 \$ 1,646 \$ -

-December 31, 2013

-Assets:

-Agency securities \$ - \$ 64,482 \$ -

-Agency securities transferred to consolidated VIEs 1,459

-U.S. Treasury securities 3,822 - -

-Interest rate swaps 880

-Swaptions 258 -

-REIT equity securities 237

-U.S. Treasury futures 39 - -
+U.S. Treasury futures 5

-TBA securities 17

-Total \$ 4,098 \$ 67,096 \$

-Liabilities: -

-Debt of consolidated VIEs \$ \$ 910 \$ -

-Obligation to return U.S. Treasury securities borrowed under reverse repurchase agreements 1,848

-Interest rate swaps - 400 -

-TBA securities 22

-Total \$ 1,848 \$ 1,332 \$
+Total \$ 1,696 \$ 1,530 \$ \$ 5,368 \$ 1,646 \$

 We elected the option to account for debt of consolidated VIEs at fair value with changes in fair value reflected in earnings during the period in which they occur, because we believe this election more appropriately reflects our financial position as both the consolidated agency securities and consolidated debt are presented in a consistent manner, at fair value, on our consolidated balance sheets.
-We estimate the fair value of the consolidated debt based on a market approach using Level 2 inputs from third-party pricing services and dealer quotes.
+We estimate the fair value of the consolidated debt based on the fair value of the MBS transferred to consolidated VIEs, less the fair value of our retained interests, which are based on valuations obtained from third-party pricing services and non-binding dealer quotes derived from common market pricing methods using "Level 2" inputs.

-Excluded from the table above are financial instruments, including cash and cash equivalents, restricted cash, receivables, payables and borrowings under repurchase agreements, which are presented in our consolidated financial statements at cost, which is determined to approximate fair value, primarily due to the short duration of these instruments.
-The cost basis of repo borrowings with initial terms of greater than one year is determined to approximate fair value, primarily as such agreements have floating rates based on an index plus or minus a fixed spread and the fixed spread is generally consistent with those demanded in the market.
-We estimate the fair value of these instruments using Level 2 inputs.
+Excluded from the table above are financial instruments, including cash and cash equivalents, restricted cash and cash equivalents, receivables, payables and borrowings under repurchase agreements and FHLB advances, which are presented in our consolidated financial statements at cost.
+The cost basis of these instruments is determined to approximate fair value due to their short duration or, in the case of longer-term repo and FHLB advances, due to floating rates of interest based on an index plus or minus a fixed spread which is consistent with fixed spreads demanded in the market.
+We estimate the fair value of these instruments using "Level 2" inputs.